cursusdb/cursusdb/readme.md

 - Finish delete
 - Comments
 - Encryption at rest
+- Glitch with select n,n must fix
+- Bring update to speed with select in regards to updates in logic.
 - Each node should have a limit of documents.
 Say 10 million default per node.
 - Cluster and nodes share same hashed key.
 - Cluster to authenticate via basic authentication ``"username\0password`` with basic (read or read/write OR read/write/delete permissions)